 Property owners are required to take reasonable steps to prevent the child from coming near the pool–such as installing a fence with a locked gate.

 How Long Do I Have to File a Premises Liability Lawsuit in Florida?

 Florida state law limits the amount of time you have to sue for damages.
-Under the statute of limitations in Florida, victims usually have four years to file a personal injury lawsuit in most cases.
+Under a recent change to the statute of limitations in Florida, victims have either two or four years to file a personal injury lawsuit in most cases.
 The two-year deadline applies if your injuries were sustained on 3/24/2023 or after, and the four-year deadline applies if they were sustained before that date.

 Contact a West Palm Beach Premises Liability Lawyer for a Free Consultation

 You shouldn’t be on the hook for your financial losses if someone else’s negligence caused your injuries.
 If you or a loved one were injured on someone else’s property, call Hollander Law Firm Accident Injury Lawyers to set up a free consultation with an experienced West Palm Beach premises liability lawyer today.
 We also represent clients in Boynton Beach, Delray Beach, Boca Raton, and across Palm Beach County.

 Our personal injury law firm in West Palm Beach, FL also provides:

 - Amputation Injury Lawyers in West Palm Beach, FL